 Unless you’re a dedicated short-term trader, that’s not enough time to maximize your returns.

-Of course, you can’t know with certainty how long the economic expansion will last… or when the bull market will end… or where the stocks you own will peak.
+Of course, you can’t know with certainty how long an economic expansion will last… or when a bull market will end… or where the stocks you own will peak.

 Nor do you need to guess.